Nazanin-hub/Credit_Risk_Analysis/README.md

 ## Summary

-Based on the above results, Balanced Random Forest Classifier and Easy Ensemble AdaBoost Classifier are more accurate than other algorithms.
+Based on the performance of these machine learning algorithms, the best model in predicting loans risks would be the model with high accuaracy and a good balance of recall and precision score.
+As the above results shows, Easy Ensemble AdaBoost Classifier has the highest accuacy, overall precision and recall scores.
+It meanes this model is more accurate and it has the most true positives.
+So, I would recoomend Easy Ensemble AdaBoost Classifier model to use for predicting high risk loans.